Skip to main content

 A disposal of material as waste

-At an authorised landfill site, the person responsible for the disposal is the landfill site operator at the time of the disposal (the person holding the environmental permit authorising landfill disposals at the site).
+The person responsible for the disposal is the landfill site operator holding the environmental permit authorising landfill disposals at the site, at the time of the disposal.

 If the disposal is made without the permission of the landfill site operator, then the person responsible for the disposal is the person who makes the disposal.

-An intention to discard material may be inferred from the circumstances of its disposal and in particular from the deposit of material in an area on a site, such as a void, that's generally used for landfill disposals.
+An intention to discard material may be inferred from the circumstances of its disposal, in particular, from the deposit of material in an area on a landfill site, such as a void, that's generally used for landfill disposals.

 At an unauthorised site, the person responsible for the disposal is the person who made that disposal.